 We may incur losses as a result of unforeseen or catastrophic events, including fire, natural disasters, extreme weather events, power loss, telecommunications failure, software or hardware malfunctions, theft, cyberattacks, war or terrorist attacks.
 In addition, employee misconduct or error could expose us to significant liability, losses, regulatory sanctions and reputational harm.
-Misconduct or error by employees could include engaging in improperly using confidential information or engaging in improper or unauthorized activities or transactions.
-These unforeseen or catastrophic events could adversely affect our clients' levels of business activity and precipitate sudden significant changes in regional and global economic conditions and cycles.
-Certain of these events also pose significant risks to our employees and our physical facilities and operations around the world, whether the facilities are ours or those of our third-party service providers or clients.
-If our systems were to fail or be negatively impacted as a result of an unforeseen or catastrophic event, our business functions could be interrupted, our ability to make our trading platforms and solutions available to our clients could be impaired and we could lose critical data.
+Misconduct or error by employees could include improperly using confidential information or engaging in improper or unauthorized activities or transactions.
+These unforeseen or catastrophic events could adversely affect our clients' levels of business activity and precipitate sudden significant risks to our employees and our physical facilities and operations around the world, whether the facilities are ours or those of our third-party providers or clients.
+If our systems, networks or infrastructure were to fail or be negatively impacted as a result of an unforeseen or catastrophic event, our business functions could be interrupted, our ability to make our platforms and solutions available to our clients could be impaired and we could lose critical data.
 If we are unable to develop adequate plans to ensure that our business functions continue to operate during and after an unforeseen or catastrophic event, and successfully execute on those plans should such an event occur, our business, financial condition, results of operations and reputation could be materially harmed.

-In addition, our U.S. operations are heavily concentrated in the New York metro area, and our European operations are heavily concentrated in London.
+In addition, our U.S. operations are heavily concentrated in the New York metro area and our European operations are heavily concentrated in London.
 Any event that affects either of those geographic areas could affect our ability to operate our business.
 For example, as discussed below, Brexit is expected to have a material impact on our European operations.